stefaniadinoiu/Asteroids_Fall_Robotics_Project/README.md

-# Asteroids_rain_robotica
+# Asteroids_fall_robotica
-Asteroids rain is an 8x8 matrix game in which you have to avoid the falling asteriods.
+Asteroids fall is an 8x8 matrix game in which you have to avoid the falling asteriods.

 ## Components